C4ptainCrunch/thesis/source/index.rst

 We have a method to determine if an agent is stronger than another but we don't have a way to order all our agents regarding to their strength.
 It could be tempting to use a sorting algorithm to order the agents using the :math:`>` relation but for this to be correct, the relation has to be transitive.

-In the following, we prove that the relation of strength between two agents is not transitive and thus a total order between all possible agents does not exist.
+In the following mind experiment, we prove that the relation of strength between two agents is not transitive and thus a total order between all possible agents does not exist.

 Lets define 3 theoretical algorithms: each of them play the first move at random and the next moves of the match depending on the first move in three different ways: always playing the best move (noted :math:`+`), always playing the worst move (noted :math:`-`) or playing at random (noted :math:`r`).